Julius Miller

+Career

 He graduated from New York Law School and became an attorney in 1901.
 Miller was a member of the New York State Senate (17th D.) in 1919 and 1920.
 He was borough president of Manhattan from 1922 to 1930.
 In 1924 he was an alternate delegate to the 1924 Democratic National Convention.
 In 1933 he became a justice of the New York Supreme Court (1st D.), and served until 1950.

 As borough president, he promoted the construction of the Park Avenue Viaduct through the New York Central Building and around Grand Central Terminal, the establishment of the center strip on Park Avenue, and the replacing of the Sixth Avenue elevated train.
 As a judge, Miller claimed the distinction of never having been reversed by an appellate court on any of the cases in equity where he decided suits without a jury.
 This was believed to be unique among New York jurists.
 Upon retirement, he was replaced by Justice Samuel Gold.

 In 1930, Miller received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York."